mrash/afl-cov/README.md

       --line-search LINE_SEARCH
                             search for coverage of a specific line number (requires --src-file)
-      --src-file SRC_FILE   restrict function or line search to a specfic source file
+      --src-file SRC_FILE   restrict function or line search to a specific source file
       --afl-queue-id-limit AFL_QUEUE_ID_LIMIT
                             limit the number of id:NNNNNN* files processed in the